mkidson/mkidson_obsidian_vault/MSc/MSc Kanban.md

 - [ ] Unfolding efficiency correction and final neutron spectrum scaling needs a lot more thought.
 Shit looks too bad
 - [ ] Compare 25 mm cylinder on 1 vs 4 SiPMs, with no backing material
 - [ ] Make a design section that details the steps taken to finalise the design re: wrapping etc
-- [ ] Introduce facilities, then separate by technique.
-Broad beam up to energy spectrum.
-Monos from IRSN and PTB pointing towards simulation
+- [ ] Neutron measurements are the next chapter, with IRSN and PTB facilities, then detailing measurements

 ## In Progress